Object Storage vs. Block Storage

 Location

-Block storage has a centralized system in which it stores data on-premises or in a private cloud.
+Block storage features a centralized system that stores data on-premises or in a private cloud.
 Knowing where a file is located is necessary to access it.

 What is Object Storage?